Shedhatch/Clear/README.md

 # How to use <b>Clear.js</b> ?

 1- You'll need to define a prefix
-2- Ue clear following your prefix
+2- Use clear following your prefix
 3- Idicate the amount of message you would like to delete

 Usage:<br>